 The setup: two Jetson Orin boards on a GbE LAN. videotestsrc → hardware encoder → TCP → hardware decoder.
 GStreamer pad probes record wall-clock timestamps at four points in the pipeline.
 Chrony synchronizes the two Jetson clocks to within ±234 µs.
 900 frames per combination, 30-frame warmup discarded.
 Six combinations total: [H.264, H.265, AV1] × [FHD 1920×1080, HD 1280×720].

-The punchline: AV1 wins end-to-end at every resolution.
+TL;DR: AV1 wins end-to-end at every resolution.
 H.264 is not second — it is last by a large margin, because the nvv4l2decoder holds ~4 frames in an internal decoded picture buffer before releasing output, adding 130–170 ms of hidden latency that does not appear in any encoder specification.

 Hardware and test conditions